Alpha Wann

-Alpha Oumar Wann (/fr/; born 2 July 1989 (36), also known as Phaal or Philly Phaal, is a French rapper and songwriter, and was the main member of the band 1995 that also included Nekfeu, Areno Jaz, Fonky Flav', Sneazzy and DJ Lo' (aka Hologramme Lo').
-He was also member of the band L'entourage.

-He is the founder of Don Dada Records, and he signed to Universal Music.
+Alpha Oumar Wann (/fr/; Alpha Wann, also known as Phaal or Philly Phaal; born 2 July 1989) is a French rapper and songwriter.
+He is the main member and co-founder of the group 1995 with Nekfeu, Areno Jaz, Fonky Flav', Sneazzy, and DJ Lo' (aka Hologramme Lo').
+He was also a member of the band L'entourage, and is the founder of Don Dada Records.
+Alpha Wann is signed to Universal Music.